 Alcohol is continually at the centre of this crisis.
-We can surely call it a crisis when over 20% of male deaths up to the age of 44 are alcohol related (and over 25% 16-24s), and 15% for women, and the NHS is spending £2.7 billion per year due to alcohol.
+Over 20% of male deaths up to the age of 44 are alcohol related, and 15% for women.
+The NHS is spending £2.7 billion per year due to alcohol.
 Take into account costs to society, employers, et al, as the National Social Marketing Centre has done, and we’re looking at over £55 billion.

-Recycling is another perennial problem; a small amount of effort that many of us refuse to meet.
+Recycling is another issue around discipline – a small amount of effort that many of us refuse to meet.

-Hence, I was disturbed today to read the mass of arguments against Boris Johnson’s declaration to reduce the number of plastic bags by 2012.
+I was very disturbed today to read the mass of arguments against Boris Johnson’s declaration to reduce the number of plastic bags by 2012.
 Any such changes might require a modicum of thought or effort to reuse plastic bags; God forbid that we might have to subject people to that.

 Measure for Measure